claudiotx/claudiotx/README.md

 I'm specialised in helping startups 🦄 across all stages of web product development, deployment and operations, leading and managing development teams, architecting and building commercial large scale web applications.

 Industries: Sportsbook, Online Gambling, Online Casinos, Advertisement, Software as a Service (SaaS) tools within others).

+Also specialised on usage of Large Language Models and Artificial Intelligence across Software Companies and also on products.
   </p>
 <p align="left">
 </p>